angular/angular/aio/content/guide/svg-in-templates.md

 </div>

+## Prerequisites

+* TBD

 ## SVG syntax example

-The following example shows the syntax for using an SVG as a template.
+The example shows the syntax for using an SVG as a template.

+1. Type the following:

 <code-example path="template-syntax/src/app/svg.component.ts" header="src/app/svg.component.ts"></code-example>

-To see property and event binding in action, add the following code to your `svg.component.svg` file:
+2. To see property and event binding in action, add the following code to your `svg.component.svg` file:

 <code-example path="template-syntax/src/app/svg.component.svg" header="src/app/svg.component.svg"></code-example>

 The example given uses a `click()` event binding and the property binding syntax (`[attr.fill]="fillColor"`).

+## What’s next

+* TBD

+@reviewed 2021-12-10